-If you are a veteran or currently in the guard or reserve, the On-The-Job Training (OJT) Program offers you an alternative way to use your VA (GI Bill) education and training benefits.
-The following is a summary of these GI Bill alternatives.
+If you are a veteran or currently in the Guard or reserve, the GI Bills' on-the-job training (OJT) or apprenticeship programs offer you an alternative way to use your benefits.

-When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs (VA) in addition to your regular salary.
-This means that you can receive up to $1104.75 a month ($258.75 for Reserve/Guard) tax-free, on top of your regular salary!
-That's over $13,000 in cash benefits over two years, for training in an OJT or apprenticeship training program.
-(New Rates Effective Oct.
-1, 2011)
+When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs in addition to your regular salary.

 To qualify, your job must meet the following criteria:

-- You must be supervised at least 50 percent of the time.
+- You must be supervised at least 50% of the time.

 - Job training must lead to an entry-level position.
 (Management training programs do not qualify.)